CN-UPB/DeepCoMP/README.md

 * Another benefit of multi-agent RL is that we can train with few UEs and then extend testing to many more UEs that use the same NN.
 That doesn't work with centralized RL as the fixed NN size depends on the number of UEs.
 * Log utility: Also works well (at least multi agent)!
 Absolute reward not comparable between step and log utility
+* Different normalization and cutoff works better for log utility

 ## Development